Tilting Uranus: Collisions versus Spin--Orbit Resonance: Revisiting the Collision Model

 The calculation for the planet's final spin state for many impacts behaves similarly to a random walk, so from the central limit theorem, each directional component of the imparted angular momentum can be described by a normal distribution.
 The theoretical curve of Figure \ref{fig:onehit}c is given by the probability distribution $f_{{L}}(l)$, which describes the probability that $L$, the magnitude of the planet's spin angular momentum $L = \sqrt{L_{X}^{2} + L_{Y}^{2} + L_{Z}^{2}}$, takes the value $l$:

-\citep[Eq.
-109]{1993Icar..103...67D}.
-Here $\sigma$ is the standard deviation for the components of the planet's spin angular momentum that lie in the orbital plane, $\sigma_{z}$ is the standard deviation for the component perpendicular to the orbital plane, and $\beta=\frac{{\sigma}^{2} - {\sigma}_{z}^{2}}{2{\sigma}^{2}{\sigma}_{z}^{2}}$.
-The angular momentum imparted is always perpendicular to the impactor's trajectory.
+\citep[Equation (109)]{1993Icar..103...67D}.
+Here, $\sigma$ is the standard deviation for the components of the planet's spin angular momentum that lie in the orbital plane, $\sigma_{z}$ is the standard deviation for the component perpendicular to the orbital plane, and $\beta=\frac{{\sigma}^{2} - {\sigma}_{z}^{2}}{2{\sigma}^{2}{\sigma}_{z}^{2}}$.
+The angular momentum imparted is always perpendicular to the plane of the impactor's trajectory.
 After multiple impacts, standard deviations are related by $\sigma_{z} \approx \sqrt{2}\sigma$, so $\beta<0$.
 Finally, $\Phi(0.5;1.5;\beta l^{2})$ is the confluent hypergeometric function of the first kind.
-The corresponding obliquity probability distribution is:
+The corresponding obliquity probability distribution is

 \citep[Eq.
 111]{1993Icar..103...67D}; we provide derivations of these two equations in the Appendix.
-Notice how well these calculations agree with the numerical result for many impacts (Figure \ref{fig:onehit}c and d).
-Consequentially, decreasing the mass per impactor by increasing the number of impactors in Figure \ref{fig:onehit}c from 100 to 1000 would shift the peak to slower spin rates by a factor of $\sqrt{10}$.
-Because Uranus's spin period is quite fast, its spin state could not have simply been a byproduct of myriad small collisions.
+Notice how well these calculations agree with the numerical result for many impacts (Figures \ref{fig:onehit}c and \ref{fig:onehit}d).
+Consequentially, keeping the total mass imparted constant and increasing the number of impactors in Figure \ref{fig:onehit}c from 100 to 1000 would shift the peak to slower spin rates by a factor of $\sqrt{10}$.
+Because Uranus's spin period is quite fast, its spin state could not have simply been a by-product of myriad small collisions.

-Accordingly, we will now consider the intermediary cases with only a few impactors incident on a non-spinning planet.
-Figure \ref{fig:twoequal} shows the product of two equal sized hits, and the resulting distributions already resemble the limit of multiple collisions.
-If the masses of the two impactors differ significantly, however, the corresponding spin and obliquity distributions are more similar to the single impact case (Figure \ref{fig:twounequal}).
+Accordingly, we will now consider the intermediary cases with only a few impactors incident on a nonspinning planet.
+Figure \ref{fig:twoequal} shows the product of two equal-sized hits, and the resulting distributions already resemble the limit of multiple collisions.
+If the masses of the two impactors differ significantly, however, the corresponding spin and obliquity distributions are more similar to those of the single impact case (Figure \ref{fig:twounequal}).
 Therefore, while the planet's obliquity distribution may be more or less flat, its spin rate strongly depends on both the number of strikes and the total mass in impactors.